Rules & Regulations

 3. A direct free kick offense committed in the guilty player’s penalty area is a penalty kick.

-4. Indirect free kicks are awarded for all fouls, misconduct, and offenses other than the nine (9) direct free kick fouls.
+4. Indirect free kicks are awarded for all fouls, misconduct, and offenses other than the 10 (A-J) direct free kick fouls.
 Other fouls and misconduct include:

 A. Dangerous play